dsciitpatna/Project-Karna/README.md

 * You should Discord server to stay connected with mentors and other contributors.
 * Raise an issue before making Pull Requests.

+## Implementation
+    Karna is implemented on Hyperledger-fabric network **Dnation Network**
+###### Players of Donation Network
+    **Peers :**
+    1.NGOs : NGO peers propose project to be funded by Donors.
+    2.Validation Authority (VA) : Validation Authority (VA) will register valid NGO to the Donation Network.
+Validation Authority is also responsible for endorsing every donation request generated                               by donor.
+    **Orderer :**
+    1.Validation Authority is itself will provide ordering service for Donation network.
+###### About Project
+    In the Donation network **Project** are plan proposed by the NGO to solve any problem in our socity.Projects can be created by any NGO present in **Donation Network**.Every Project will have pre-defined cases at which will remaining money will revert back to donors.Any function like *giveDonation* to project should be endorsed by all the Validation Authority and NGO who have proposed that project.

 ## Technology stack to be used for the project

-* Solidity
+* Golang
-* Truffle suite
+* Docker
-* Basic knowledge of how transaction works in Ethereum would also help.
+* Basic knowledge of how transaction works in Hyperledger-fabric would also help.